MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-deploy-task-automatically.md

 ## Deploy a task automatically

-1. From the left navigation pane in Lighthouse, select **Tenants.**
+1. From the left navigation pane in Lighthouse, select **Tenants**.

 2. From the list of tenants, select a tenant you want to view.